iamHrithikRaj/gip/README.md

 curl -sL https://raw.githubusercontent.com/iamHrithikRaj/gip/main/scripts/bootstrap.sh | bash
 ```

-### Manual Install
+### Manual Install (Build from Source)

-If you prefer to inspect the code first:
+If you prefer to inspect the code first or build from source:

 **Windows (PowerShell):**
 ```powershell